 Tried & True Vendors

 Cindy maintains amicable professional relationships with countless South Florida wedding venues and vendors.
 Not only is Cindy an avid networker, she is a well-respected leader in the event industry and has forged lasting friendships with many of her colleagues.
-Cindy serves as Membership Chair on the board of National Association for Catering and Events and is a proud member of National Association of Wedding Professionals.
+Cindy serves as Membership Chair on the board of National Association for Catering and Events and is a proud member of Boca Event Vendors and National Association of Wedding Professionals.

 Jaye Minton-Goldberg is a highly regarded Health & Beauty Consultant.
 A veteran of studio and televsion work on local and regional levels, Jaye and her seasoned team of beauty experts will make you and your bridal party flawless!